fablabbcn/smartcitizen-api/README.md

 1. `docker-compose build`
 1. `docker-compose up -d`

+## Cassandra

+Documentation and scripts to deploy and operate cassandra in production are available on [scripts/cassandra](scripts/cassandra).

 ## Backup and restore

 In the scripts/ folder there are backup and restore scripts for docker postgres.